 That's the experience you'll enjoy aboard American Queen, a vessel that combines a traditional paddlewheeler's charm and luxurious heritage with modern comforts and convenience.

-As you cruise up the lazy river from New Orleans to Memphis, you'll find luxurious state rooms and suites, two excellent restaurants, bars and lounges and even a cinema, theatre and pool.
+Cruise up the lazy river from New Orleans to Memphis on a steamboat that offers luxurious state rooms and suites, two excellent restaurants, bars and lounges and even a cinema, theatre and pool.

 And when you're not off exploring places you've always wanted to visit, you can sit back in a lounger, swing or rocking chair (how appropriate) and simply take in the views as you cruise through the heartland of America.